andrewhood125/ctf-server/README.md

 - Imports should be alphabatized.
 - Instance variables should be initialized only in the constructor;
 - Constants and static variables should be initialized at declaration.
+- All instance variables and non static methods  should always be referenced with this to  prevent confusion.
+- If a class has getters or setters use them.
 - Variables withing a category {static, instance, constants} should be alphabatized.
 License